 30 lb Expert vs 30 lb Standard

 … and as expected it’s much thicker.

 … thickness.
-The 45 lb plate is much thicker than the 30 lb Expert.
+The 45 lb plate is much thicker than the 30 lb Standard.
 This makes complete sense because those extra 15 lbs have to come from somewhere!